-To follow up the review of your project and the potential lending facilities please accept th eference for our position to support the project going forward.
+To follow up the review of your project and the potential lending facilities please accept the our position to support the project going forward.

-Based on lender criteria, a variety of options are available for Le Ledo Inc., once and the required terms based on conditions that have been discussed including the validation of project deget, investor structure, cap rate, business planning and future revenues.
-The facilities available for the project include the following: Construction financing
+Based on lender criteria, a variety of options are available for Le Ledo Inc., once analyzing the required terms based on conditions that have been discussed including the validation of project of leget, investor structure, cap rate, business planning and future revenues.

+The facilities available for the project include the following:

+Construction financing
-- Mezzanine or equity financing

-- Long-term take-out financing .
+- Mezzanine or equity financing Long-term take-out financing

-- ancing makenine requirements stabilization funding and long-term debt including construction financing
+ancing of Earline requirements stabilization funding and long-term debt including construction financing

-We understand the Le Ledo Incommon plans are subject to the following: The plans and the less model as described may be adjusted to align with its user groups, the investment structure, and less conditions and based on the future zoning for the property (office, hotel, retail, hospitality, commercial reconstruit), and are subject to or other factors governed by the marketplace or City of Sudbury objective of the downtown
+We understand the Le Ledo Incommon plans are subject to the following:

+The plans and Aphees model as described may be adjusted to align with its user groups, the investment structure, and legals conditions and based on the future zoning for the property (office, hotel, retail, hospitality, commercial (desential), and are subject to or other factors governed by the marketplace or City of Sudbury objectives of development of the downtown.

-PRIVATE Le Ledo Inc. plans are contingent on the PRIVATE Le Ledo Inc. plans are contingent on the Le Ledo Inc. plans are contingent on the tax benefit programs the property qualifies for are ratified by
+PRIVATE Le Ledo Inc. plans are contingent on the PRIVacouncil as described in the applications this year.
+Le Ledo Inc. plans are contingent on the tax benefit programs the property qualifies for are ratified by

-The public sector investment into the Sudbury Library and Art Gallery (SLAG) is clearly defined to correspond with Le Ledo timelines to support the investment and outcome for the purposes of this project and the downtown.
-That the expected 'opening date' aligns with the opening of SLAG as defined by CGS timelines.

-That a clear plan is communicated by CGS to develop the parking capacity/plan in The Junction as outlined by Downtown Master Plan and Parking EOI to support this private sector commercial development alongside public investment into the area.
+- The public sector investment into the Sudbury Library and Art Gallery (SLAG) is clearly defined to correspond with Le Ledo timelines to support the investment and outcome for the purposes of this project and the downtown.
+That the expected 'opening date' aligns with the opening of SLAG as defined by CGS timelines. - That a clear plan is communicated by CGS to develop the parking capacity/plan in The Junction as outlined by Downtown Master Plan and Parking EOI to support this private sector commercial development alongside public investment into the area.